dottedmag/dottedmag.net/cv.md

 I'd like to work on a project that either plans to, switches, or uses existing tools, such as Docker and Kubernetes.
-Implementing infrastructure bits and pieces from scratch is a lot of fun and one can spend enormous amount of time on it, while it does not bring any customer-facing value.
+Implementing infrastructure bits and pieces from scratch is a lot of fun and one can sink enormous amount of effort on it.

 # What do I expect?